-Participants must be registered in their parish, provide a letter of recommendation from their pastor, commit to actively practicing their Catholic Faith, and agree to begin praying at least one hour of the Liturgy of the Hours daily as a part of their regular, planned prayer life.
+Participants must be registered in their parish, provide a letter of recommendation from their pastor, commit to actively practicing their Catholic Faith, and agree to begin praying at least one segment of the Liturgy of the Hours daily as a part of their regular, planned prayer life.

 The Core Curriculum of 140 Class hours covers a 2-year span which follows the academic year.

-There are five proposed sites for the 2018-2020 Program in English (based on a minimum number of participants) : Arden, Charlotte, Greensboro, Lenoir, and Smoky Mountain Region.
-Classes meet on designated Saturdays from 9:30 A.M. – 4:00 P.M. with an hour for lunch.
+Potential sites for the 2020-2022 program in English may be: Arden, Charlotte, Greensboro, and Lenoir.
+Classes meet on designated Saturdays from 9:30 AM – 4:00 PM with an hour for lunch.
 Sessions average about one every three weeks within the academic year.